Accrual of appropriations

-No. The requirements for the certificate have legal effect under Rule 10 of FRR .
+No. The requirements for the certification have legal effect under Rule 10 of FRR .
 Therefore, in the absence of an exemption by the Minister for Finance, the accountable authority must sign the certification of the financial statements.

 Commonwealth-owned companies and subsidiaries of other entities do not apply the FRR, but must comply with the Corporations Act 2001 or other relevant legal requirements.

 Q7.
 What can I do if the accountable authority cannot meet to certify the financial statements and our company constitution does not allow e‑signatures?

 If the accountable authority cannot meet to certify the financial statements and the company constitution does not allow for virtual meetings or the use of technology to sign the certificate, the entity should: